Supporting Embedded Content

 Scheduling the task is necessary because postMessage is an asynchronous API; sending a synchronous message might involve synchronizing multiple JSContexts or even multiple processes, which would add a lot of overhead and probably result in deadlocks.

-The task finds the target frame and call a dispatch method:
+The task finds the target frame and calls a dispatch method:

 class Tab: